 Reserving for most of the Company's Property segment generally does not involve the use of traditional actuarial techniques.
 Rather, claims and claim expense reserves are estimated by management after a catastrophe occurs by completing an in-depth analysis of the individual contracts which may potentially be impacted by the catastrophic event.
 The in-depth analysis generally involves: 1) estimating the size of insured industry losses from the catastrophic event; 2) reviewing reinsurance contract portfolios to identify contracts which are exposed to the catastrophic event; 3) reviewing information reported by customers and brokers; 4) discussing the event with customers and brokers; and 5) estimating the ultimate expected cost to settle all claims and administrative costs arising from the catastrophic event on a contract-by-contract basis and in aggregate for the event.
 Once an event has occurred, during the then current reporting period, the Company records its best estimate of the ultimate expected cost to settle all claims arising from the event.
-The Company's estimate of claims and claim expense reserves is then determined by deducting cumulative paid losses from its estimate of the ultimate expected loss for an event.
-The Company's estimate of the ultimate expected loss for an event.
+The Company's estimate of claims and claim expense reserves is then determined by deducting cumulative paid losses, case reserves and additional case reserves from its estimate of the ultimate expected loss for an event.
 Once the Company receives a notice of loss or payment request under a catastrophe reinsurance contract, it is generally able to process and pay such claims promptly.